PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 Many emerging paradigms have found new roots in extended reality (XR) environments, including virtual reality (VR) and augmented reality (AR).
 Such experiments are increasingly fusing multiple modalities and combining different physiological measurements.
 For example, one sensor can generate events to extract meaningful data intervals from other sensors, such as fixation-related potential (FRP) studies in which EEG epochs are locked to visual fixations from eye trackers [@nikolaev2016combining].
-Multiple physiological signals can also be combined to enhance their predictive power for use in applications ranging from emotion recognition [@koelstra2011deap] [@he2020advances] to movement actuation via sensorimotor rhythms [@sollfrank2016effect].
-Further, multi-modal paradigms can facilitate the exploration of how different physiological systems interact; for example, pupil dilation can be used as a proxy for the locus coeruleus activity as measured via functional magnetic resonance imaging (fMRI) [@murphy2014pupil].
+Multiple physiological signals can also be combined to enhance their predictive power for use in applications ranging from emotion recognition [@koelstra2011deap; @he2020advances] to movement actuation via sensorimotor rhythms [@sollfrank2016effect].
+Further, multi-modal paradigms can facilitate the exploration of how different physiological systems interact; for example, pupil dilation can be used as a proxy for the locus coeruleus activity as measured via functional magnetic resonance imaging [fMRI\; @murphy2014pupil].

 <!--
-Many analysis methods and computational modeling frameworks have been proposed specifically for multi-modal data, including the analytical approach of FRP deconvolution [@dimigen2021regression] and the data-driven multi-modal deep learning (DL) models [@wang2022husformer] [@nie20163d].
+Many analysis methods and computational modeling frameworks have been proposed specifically for multi-modal data, including the analytical approach of FRP deconvolution [@dimigen2021regression] and the data-driven multi-modal deep learning (DL) models [@wang2022husformer;@nie20163d].
-More recent efforts have focused on designing real-time interactive systems (e.g., BCIs) using multi-modal data [@ahn2017multi], and the required supporting software [@kothe2014labstreaminglayer] [@razavi2022opensync].
+More recent efforts have focused on designing real-time interactive systems (e.g., BCIs) using multi-modal data [@ahn2017multi], and the required supporting software [@kothe2014labstreaminglayer;@razavi2022opensync].
 Much of this supporting software is networking protocols focusing on timestamp synchronization across different modalities.
 We aim to provide researchers with an open-source, community-driven software tool to address the increasing needs in multi-modal experiments.
 -->